Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Learning Heisenberg-evolved observables under unknown quantum channels

 \item \textbf{Measurement}: Prepare $\ket{\psi_i}$ on the input register, evolve it under $\Phi$, and measure the output using the observable $O$.
 Operationally, this corresponds to applying the unitary rotation $W^{\dagger}$ immediately before measurement in the computational basis $\{\ket{j}\}$.
 Denote the observed outcome by $j$, associated with the eigenvalue $\nu_j$ of $O$.

 \item \textbf{Data storage}: Store the pair $(\ket{\psi_i}, \nu_j)$ in classical memory. \end{enumerate} Repeating the above procedure $N$ times, we obtain an empirical dataset

 where $i_k$ and $j_k$ respectively denote the indices of the sampled input state and the corresponding measurement outcome in the $k$-th trial.
-By appropriately choosing the ensemble $\mathcal{S}$ and sufficient sample size $N$, the empirical dataset $\mathcal{D}_N$ encodes enough information to reconstruct $O_{\Phi}$.
+With a suitable choice of the ensemble $\mathcal S$ and a sufficiently large sample size $N$, the empirical dataset $\mathcal{D}_N$ encodes enough information to reconstruct $O_{\Phi}$.
 Thus, by performing classical post-processing on $\mathcal{D}_N$, which depends on the choice of ensemble, we obtain an estimate of the classical description of $O_{\Phi}$.

 In the following, we present three concrete realizations of this framework.
 The first two protocols employ ensembles that form (i) a state 2-design (Sec.~\ref{sec:main_2-design}), and (ii) the uniform tensor product of single-qubit stabilizer states (Sec.~\ref{sec:main_stab}).
 Both protocols can be described within the framework presented above.
 We present these two realizations because each has its own strengths and weaknesses in terms of sample efficiency and ease of implementation.
 Protocol (ii) is more hardware-friendly, as its input-state-preparation can be executed with a circuit depth of at most two, using only single-qubit Clifford gates.
 In contrast, implementing the protocol (i) using a Clifford ensemble requires $\mathcal{O}(n^2/\log n)$ Clifford gates.
 However, protocol (i) offers better sample efficiency, as established in Theorem~\ref{thm:error_bounds_for_each_x}.
 We also introduce a third protocol in Sec.~\ref{sec:main_pauli}, which instead employs the uniform distribution over $n$-qubit Pauli operators and their eigenstates.
-This protocol uses input states similar to those in protocol (ii), but relies on a different classical post-processing method.
+The input states are similar to those of the stabilizer protocol, but the inversion step is different.

-We mention the derivation of an unbiased estimator for $O_{\Phi}$ and the error analysis.
-To derive the unbiased estimator, we adopt the following strategy.
-We view the sequence of random procedures (Steps 1-3) as a random map.
-By computing the average output of this channel, we construct an unbiased estimator via classical post-processing, which is also related to the linear-inversion methods~\cite{Guta_2020,zambrano2025fast}.
-For the error analysis, we employ the matrix Bernstein inequality~\cite{tropp2015introduction}.
+We briefly describe how the unbiased estimators and their error bounds are derived.
+To derive the unbiased estimators, we view Steps 1--3 as a randomized linear map from $O_{\Phi}$ to a classical matrix-valued output.
+By computing the expectation of this map and applying an appropriate linear inversion~\cite{Guta_2020,zambrano2025fast}, we obtain unbiased estimators of $O_{\Phi}$.
+For the error analysis, we use the matrix Bernstein inequality~\cite{tropp2015introduction}.
 The necessary background, tools for the derivation, and detailed proofs are provided in Appendix~\ref{apsec:learning_observable}.